isabella232/dynamic-media-classic.en-1/help/quick-start-zoom.md

 **5. Publishing zoom images**

 Publishing your zoom images places them on Dynamic Media Image Servers so that they can be delivered to your web site and application.
-As part of the publishing process, the Scene7 Publishing System activates URL strings.
+As part of the publishing process, Dynamic Media Classic activates URL strings.
 These URL strings call zoom images from Dynamic Media Image Servers to your web site or application.

 Select the Publish button on the Global Navigation bar to initiate a publish.
 On the Publish screen, select the Start Publish button.
 See [Publishing zoom images](publishing-zoom-images.md#publishing_zoom_images).